Film and TV drama

 Get an apprenticeship:

-Apprenticeships are jobs with training, so they can be a great opportunity to earn as you learn.
-However, it can be challenging to find jobs as an apprentice with production companies as many are not able to take on people for a whole year, which is an apprenticeship requirement at the moment.
+An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
+See if you can find a job as a junior prop master or props technician.
+If you can’t find one in film and TV drama, it’s worth looking for one in theatre.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills, such as being a furniture maker.
 This could help you develop your craft and create a body of work for a portfolio that you can use to find your way into film and TV drama at a later point.
+Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in film and television.

 Learn how to drive a van or a lorry: